yonahforst/jbuilder_cache_multi/README.md

 5. Create a new Pull Request

 ## Credit
-Loads borrowed from https://github.com/n8/multi_fetch_fragments.
+Inspired by https://github.com/n8/multi_fetch_fragments.
 Thank you!
 And of course https://github.com/rails/jbuilder